 IMF chief sees 'high degree of uncertainty' in global outlook

-[WASHINGTON] The head of the International Monetary Fund said on Monday the global economic outlook remained highly uncertain given the coronavirus pandemic, and a growing divergence between rich and poor countries required the IMF to find more resources.
+[WASHINGTON] The head of the International Monetary Fund on Monday said the global lender needed more resources to help heavily indebted countries, citing a highly uncertain global economic outlook and a growing divergence between rich and poor countries.

-IMF Managing Director Kristalina Georgieva said a new allocation of the IMF's own currency, Special Drawing Rights, would help give countries more fiscal space to tackle the health crisis and shift to a digital and green economy.
+IMF managing director Kristalina Georgieva, who has long advocated a new allocation of the IMF's own currency, Special Drawing Rights (SDRs), said doing so now would give more funds to use address both the health and economic crisis, and accelerate moves to a digital and green economy.

+Under outgoing President Donald Trump, the United States, the IMF's largest shareholder, has blocked such a new SDR allocation, a move akin to a central bank printing money, since it would provide more resources to richer countries since the allocation would be proportionate to their shareholding.

-Swedish Finance Minister Magdalena Andersson, the new chair of the IMF's steering committee, told reporters it was clear the need for liquidity remained great, and she would consult with member countries on options for expanding liquidity.
+Swedish Finance Minister Magdalena Andersson, the new chair of the IMF's steering committee speaking at an online news conference with Ms Georgieva, said it was clear the need for liquidity remained great, and she would consult with member countries on options for expanding liquidity.

+Ms Andersson, the first European to head the International Monetary and Financial Committee in more than 12 years and the first woman, started her three-year term in the role on Monday.

 REUTERS